PandersPanda/mol3022_project/README.md

 ### Frontend

-The frontend application can be found in the 'mol3022' folder.
+The frontend application can be found in the 'frontend' folder.
 Run the following command to change the directory:

 ```
-cd mol3022
+cd frontend
 ```

 Install npm: